yannickwurm/isBridgetTeachingAtTriyoga/README.md

 isBridgetTeachingAtTriyoga
 ==========================

-Check who is teaching the next Anusara class
+Check who is teaching the next Anusara class - to avoid having to cross london for nothing.

+Run automatically using launchd